c4cs/c4cs.github.io/_commands/os_x/brew.md

 <!--more-->

+That's right - `brew` uses emojis as part of its standard output 🙌

 Various Linux distributions include package managers for installing software out of the box (e.g. `apt-get` for Ubuntu), and `brew` is a third-party effort to replicate the same for OS X.

 To install `brew`, the [official Homebrew website](http://brew.sh) directs you to run this command, which incidentally explains itself as it runs: